zahntron/longhand/README.md

 </div align="center">

-**Longhand** is a syntax highlighting definition for the [Fountain](https://fountain.io) screenwriting format, designed for the Kate text editor on Linux and Windows.
+**Longhand** is a syntax highlighting definition for the [Fountain](https://fountain.io) screenwriting format, designed for the Kate text editor on Linux, Mac, and Windows.
 Named as a tribute to the classic way of writing scripts, Longhand brings modern syntax highlighting to your screenwriting workflow.

 ## Features